Sharon Care Center in Los Angeles, CA

 • pro The nurses and doctors were knowledgeable and had great bedside manners.

-• pro The staff at Sharon Care Center treated the patient with care and respect, meeting all needs.
+• pro The staff treated residents with care and respect.

-• pro Sharon Care Assisted Living was described as the best facility the reviewer has been in, with a clean, friendly environment and caring staff, including Jymmie Reed who goes above and beyond.
+• pro Sharon Care Assisted Living is described as the best facility with a family-like atmosphere.

 Cons